By Mehdi Touzani –Lawyer at the Paris Bar. Blockchain Expert.

 Authorities may have a stake in the system .
 It is natural to receive compensation for work.

-If the State/Governance does not provide a sufficient stake for the authorities, AND if the State/Governance is too weak to control and enforce sanctions, then the authorities are likely to use their authority to raise their stake.
+If the State/Governance does not provide a sufficient stake for the authorities, AND if the State/Governance is too weak to control and enforce sanctions, then the authorities are likely to use their authority to raise their stake, in a manner that is not intended by the governance.

 Corruption (at large) derives from an abuse of authority.
-When corruption is deeply rooted in the system, it is difficult to remove because the corrupted authorities will not accept it: the corrupted behavior has become the Stake without which the system may simply stop working (nobody’s interested in making it work anymore).
+When corruption is deeply rooted in the system, it is difficult to remove because the corrupted authorities will not accept it: the corrupted behavior has become the Stake without which the system stops working (nobody’s interested in making it work anymore).

 In conclusion, authority is not incompatible with stake as long as it ensures that the system works in the uncompromised way that is intended by the Governance.